The best Samsung Galaxy Z Flip 3 deals to pre-order for August 2021

 Samsung Galaxy Z Flip 3: $200 Samsung Store credit with pre-order

 As you probably expect, you can pre-order Samsung Galaxy Z Flip 3 deals directly from Samsung itself.
-And, there's plenty of reason to do so as well.
+And there are plenty of reasons to do so as well.
 Firstly, Samsung operates an excellent trade-in program that offers both unlocked and carrier devices with maximum rebates of up to $500 - even if your device has a cracked screen.
-Even if you don't trade-in, however, you'll also score a $200 Samsung store gift card to spend on any number of accessories.
-View Deal
+Even if you don't trade in, however, you'll also score a $200 Samsung store gift card to spend on any number of accessories.

 Samsung Galaxy Z Flip 3: save up to $1,500 with a trade-in, or buy-one get-$1,000 off second

-The biggest savings on carrier device pre-orders can be found over at Verizon's site this week.
+The biggest saving on carrier device pre-orders can be found over at Verizon this week.
 This carrier's offering whopping trade-in rebates of up to $1,000 right now with new customers getting an additional $500 in credit if they port over from another carrier.
 Also available is an alternative 'buy-one get-one' promo, which will score you a second device on the house when you purchase the first outright with a new line on an unlimited data plan.View Deal

 Samsung Galaxy Z Flip 3: save up to $1,000 with an eligible trade-in and new plan